 2) Subject Line & Preview Text: The Hidden Elements

-Subject line might not be part of a newsletter design, but it influences your subscriber to open your newsletter.
+The subject line might not be part of newsletter design, but it influences your subscriber to open your newsletter.
 So, make sure your subject lines are appealing.

 Let’s understand the best practices of using snippets & preview text in a newsletter.

-- Use Johnson Box to build on subject line or a brief about the email.
+- Use Johnson Box to build on the subject line or a brief about the email.

 - Consider using emojis, create a sense of urgency, and add personalized content, and so on, for your preview text to stand out in the crowded inbox.

 - Preview pane top is 400×300 Pixels.
 So, make sure the height of the Johnson Box doesn’t exceed 150px; or the content from your email body would be pushed.